cdpxe/Network-Covert-Channels-A-University-level-Course/README.md

 	-  K. Cabaj, L. Caviglione, W. Mazurczyk, S. Wendzel, A. Woodward, S. Zander: [The New Threats of Information Hiding: the Road Ahead](https://ieeexplore.ieee.org/document/8378979/), IT Professional, IEEE, 2018.

 - **Exercise:**
-	- Explain one historic method of steganography that was not explained during the lecture in a short talk in front of the other students (no slides; you can use the whiteboard).
+	- Explain one historic method of steganography that was not explained during the lecture in a short talk in front of the other students.
 	- Is there a terminological inconsistency for the terms covert channel, network covert channel, steganography and network steganography given the introduced taxonomy?
 If yes: explain.
 (Chapter 2 of W. Mazurczyk et al., 2016)
 	- Can Information Hiding methods be applied to deduce cryptography keys from encryption/decryption tools?
 If yes: how?
 ___